 - Keep moist and warm until new leaves begin to grow, then transplant as desired.

 Potting and Repotting Dusty Miller

 Dusty miller looks fantastic in all kinds of containers, including hanging baskets and window boxes.
 Keep your dusty miller container in full sun and water more frequently than plants growing in the ground, at least every other day in summer.
 Pot up dusty miller with any commercial potting soil.
 Make sure your container has drainage holes.
 Add a handful of peat moss to increase acidity.
 A layer of mulch on the soil will retain water and keep the soil from splashing onto the leaves.
 When you see roots coming out of the drainage hole, it's time to repot.

-Silver dust is tolerant of cold weather, but you can reduce its watering in the late summer to ready it for winter.
-Prune it back with sharp and sterile shears to just above ground level and mulch with lighter pine needles or straw.
+Silver dust is tolerant of cold weather within its hardiness range, but you can reduce watering in the late summer to ready it for winter.
+Prune it back with sharp and sterile shears to just above ground level and mulch with pine needles or straw.

 In addition to attracting slugs, excessive watering can cause root rot in silver dust plants.
 This is more of a problem in clay soils.
 In areas with heavy soil, you can prevent it by growing your silver dust plants in containers or raised beds.